stephtowch/stephtowch.github.io/content/post/2025-09-P1/index.md

 ## Reflections and Takeaways

-For me, this was more than just a conference—it was a chance to be part of a pioneering effort to shape the future of workaholism research and its practical implications.
+For me, this was more than just a conference.
+It was a chance to be part of a pioneering effort to shape the future of workaholism research and its practical implications.

 I left Gdańsk feeling grateful for the opportunity to share my work, inspired by the quality of discussions, and motivated to contribute to this growing field.
 Most importantly, I saw how my research fits into the larger picture of organisational prevention, policy, and well-being.